alexellis/spotminer/README.md

 ## What is this?

-`spotminer` automates the [Packet.net](https://www.packet.net) spot market and a cryptocurrency miner so that you can lower the costs of mining in the cloud and access bare metal performance.
+`spotminer` automates the [Packet.net](https://www.packet.net) [spot market](https://help.packet.net/technical/deployment-options/spot-market) and a cryptocurrency miner so that you can lower the costs of mining in the cloud and access bare metal performance.

-> Note: See disclaimer
+> Packet's [Spot Market](https://help.packet.net/technical/deployment-options/spot-market) allows users to bid on spare server capacity at reduced rates.

 Features:

 * Set a budget (max price) for each host
 * Automatically sets the closest stratum server
 * Places the minimum bid for the host
+* Uses my [mine-with-docker project](https://github.com/alexellis/mine-with-docker) and `cpuminer`
 * Can be run on a timer - i.e. every 5 minutes to ensure reclaimed hosts are replaced
 * Easy configuration in YAML
 * Docker Swarm used as an init process to keep the miner running if it crashes
-* Configure the algorithm and port i.e. hodl or cryptonight
+* Configure one of the supported algorithms and Stratum of port i.e. hodl or cryptonight
 * Atom hosts are supported through a separate Docker image

+> Note: See disclaimer and check T&Cs with any cloud provider before embarking on mining.

 ## Q&A